Wheeling Cardinals: Varsity teams

+Wheeling competes in 19 intercollegiate varsity sports:

 Individual sports

 Rugby

 Rugby, formerly offered as a club sport from 1967 to 1994, was restarted after an 18-year hiatus in December 2011.
 The university restarted its rugby program in part because the increasing popularity of rugby in Jesuit high schools meant that offering college rugby would be one way to attract more students.
 The rugby team is a full varsity men's sport and provides scholarships for athletes.
 The university hired Eric Jerpe as the head coach of the program.
 Jerpe previously held various leadership positions, including with the Pittsburgh Harlequins, as manager of the US U-17 national team, and as a member of the USA Rugby board of directors.

 Wheeling played its first rugby sevens tournament in September 2012, where Wheeling finished fourth in the MAC Sevens despite fielding a team composed entirely of freshmen.
 Wheeling notched its first win in fifteens on September 8, 2012, when Wheeling defeated the West Virginia Mountaineers 10–6 at home in front of a large crowd at James Larosa Stadium.

 The program elevated to the Division 1-A Rugby and joined Rugby East starting in the 2014 season.
 Governed by USA Rugby, DI-A is the highest level of men's college rugby in the United States and is administered by USA Rugby.
 Wheeling reached a program-high ranking during the 2015 season when the Cardinals finished 18th in the nation.
 The team did not play a D-IA schedule during the 2019–20 season, instead the Cardinals played an independent schedule.